How much does it cost to move a static caravan? Guide to prices, logistics & options

 Touring caravans allow you to travel up and down the country, visiting different holiday sites.
 This versatility is ideal if you want to wake up in a different location each week.

-Specialist static caravan insurance with Ripe Caravans
+Specialist static caravan insurance through Ripe

 There are many risks involved in moving a static caravan.
 If you decide to take the plunge, you may want to consider specialist static caravan insurance to protect you from any costly accidents.